Marijuana Grow Guide 2020

 The best climate for Sativa strains

 Sativa strains vary greatly from Indicas.
 They originated from tropical places like Thailand, Colombia, and Mexico.
-Ideally, locations between 30 degrees North and 30 degrees South of the equator is where they flourish best.
+Ideally, locations between 30 degrees North and 30 degrees South of the equator, is where they flourish best.
 Although they come from the tropics many Sativa strains can also grow in cold temperatures if they get everything else they need like nutrition and sunlight and a bit of TLC.
-Since their leaves are thin and narrowly shaped you can guess that with this strain needs more sunlight than an Indica.
+Since their leaves are thin and narrowly shaped you can guess that this strain needs more sunlight than an Indica.

 If you live in a temperate climate like in the Northern part of the USA, Eastern Canada, Northern Europe, or Southeast Australia then look into seeds like Purple Power, Lemon Ice, Light of Jah, or Happy Outdoor Mix.

-There are some strains that can even grow well in dry climates like in the Southwest parts of the USA, many continents of Africa, and central Australia.
+There are some strains, that can even grow well in dry climates like in the Southwest parts of the USA, many continents of Africa, and central Australia.
 These are Durban Poison and Haze.

 If you live in a cold climate where there can be a big difference in the minimum and maximum temperature in 1 day, like in someplace in Northern Europe and Canada, then strains like Early Misty, Purple Power, Lemon Ice, and Happy Outdoor Mix could work for you.
-Tropical climates are great for growing marijuana, there are many strains that grow easily in these regions.
+Tropical climates are great for growing marijuana, there are many strains, that grow easily in these regions.
 Just to name a few, Light of Jah, Waikiki Queen, Strawberry Ice, and California Skunk will all flourish in the tropics.

 Using this information, you will be able to get an idea of which kind of cannabis will do best in your climate.
-When you are growing indoors, you can pretty much grow any kind of cannabis as long as the grow space permits it.
+When you are growing indoors, you can pretty much grow any kind of cannabis as long as the growing space permits it.

 Subscribe to our newsletter for more chapters